wborn/jupnp/CONTRIBUTING.md

 - If it's a feature branch, create an enhancement issue to announce your intentions, and name it XXX-something where XXX is the number of the issue.

-Submit unit tests for your changes.  openHAB has a great test framework built in; use it!
+Submit unit tests for your changes.  jUPnP has a great test framework built in; use it!
 Take a look at existing tests for inspiration.
 Run the full test suite on your branch before submitting a pull request.